milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 We use reasonable administrative, logical, physical, and managerial measures to safeguard your personal information against loss, theft, and unauthorized access, use and modification.
 These measures are designed to provide a level of security appropriate to the risks of processing your personal information.

-Unfortunately, no measures can be guaranteed to provide 100% security.
-Accordingly, we cannot guarantee the security of your personal information.

 Retention of Personal Information

 We may retain personal information as required or permitted by applicable laws and regulations, including to honor your choices, for our billing or records purposes, and as otherwise necessary to fulfill the purposes described in this Privacy Statement.

-Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to operate our ad supported subscription plan; for safety, security, and fraud prevention; and to comply with law and enforce our Terms of Use.
+Specifically, we retain personal information for as long as necessary to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; to support Advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.
 Our retention of personal information is based on many factors such as your relationship with Netflix (for example, whether you are a current Netflix member), the nature of the personal information, our legal obligations, and the need to defend or resolve current or anticipated legal claims.

 We take reasonable measures to destroy or de-identify personal information in a secure manner when it is no longer required.
-For information about deletion, removal, and retention of personal information, please see: help.netflix.com/node/100625.
+For information about retention of personal information, please see: help.netflix.com/node/126558.

 Other Websites, Platforms and Applications

-The Netflix service may use, be provided through features operated by third party platforms (such as the display of social media content, or the provision of voice controls), or contain links to sites operated by third parties.
+The Netflix service may use, or be provided through, features operated by third party platforms (such as the display of social media content, or the provision of voice controls), or contain links to sites operated by third parties.
 In addition, you may encounter third party applications that interact with the Netflix service.
 These third parties have their own privacy policies.

 For example, you may be able to access the Netflix service through platforms such as smart TVs, mobile devices, set top boxes, gaming systems, and other internet-connected devices.
 These platforms have separate privacy statements, notices, and terms of use, which we recommend you review.

 We may provide support for the Netflix service (such as an online support forum for Netflix customer support, or a particular Netflix game).
 Information that you post or make available on such sites and forums are publicly available (unless otherwise noted on the site or forum).

-Kids
+Minors

 You must be at least 18 years of age or older (or the age of majority in your country of residence) to subscribe to the Netflix service.
-Kids under this age may only use the service with the involvement, supervision, and approval of a parent or legal guardian.
+Individuals under this age may only use the service with the involvement, supervision, and approval of a parent or legal guardian.
 To assist parents or legal guardians, we have various parental controls available and you can learn more here: help.netflix.com/node/264.

 Changes to this Privacy Statement

 We will update this Privacy Statement from time to time in response to changing legal, regulatory, or operational requirements.
 We will provide notice of any such changes (including when they will take effect) as required by law.
 Your continued use of the Netflix service after any such updates take effect will constitute acknowledgement and (as applicable) acceptance of those changes.
 If you do not want to acknowledge or accept any updates to this Privacy Statement, you may cancel your account.
 To see when this Privacy Statement was last updated, please see the "Last Updated" date below.

-To see the prior version of the Privacy Statement, please go to help.netflix.com/node/25095.

 Section F: Supplemental Privacy Disclosures for Certain Services and Regions

 The Supplemental Privacy Disclosures for Certain Services and Regions below apply in addition to disclosures above in this Privacy Statement.
+In addition, data protection laws in certain countries or regions may require us to provide additional or different information to disclosures above in this Privacy Statement.
+Where this is the case, such information is also provided in the section "Supplemental Privacy Disclosures for Certain Services and Regions" below.

 Netflix Games Supplemental Privacy Disclosures

 When you play Netflix games, we will collect, use, and disclose your personal information as described in the Netflix Privacy Statement.
-These Netflix Games Supplemental Privacy Disclosures provide additional examples and information applicable to Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, text chat, Netflix game controller, and user-generated content.
+These Netflix Games Supplemental Privacy Disclosures provide additional examples and information applicable to Netflix games that have features such as leaderboards, achievements, local multiplayer, online multiplayer, friend-related features, chat, Netflix game controller, and user-generated content.

 The Categories of Personal Information We Collect